hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro.md

 # The Nitro Module

-The Nitro module assists the developer on writing custom configuration-assisted queries.
+The Nitro module assists the developer on writing native queries and configuration-assisted queries.

 Nitro goes beyond the CRUD functionality and allows the developer to execute native queries in the database.
 These queries can be plain native queries or configuration-assisted queries that take advantage of the knowledge